jackfranklin/javascriptplayground.com/_posts/21-07-14-real-life-es6-classes.md

 view.render();
 ```

-If you rerun Traceur and refresh the browser, you'll still see `Hello, jack` logged to the browser, but this time the only `console.log` call was from within the `LogView` class.
+If you rerun Traceur and refresh the browser, you'll still see `Hello, jack` logged to the console, but this time the only `console.log` call was from within the `LogView` class.

 ## Conclusion

 I hope that serves as a nice introduction to ES6 classes.
 Just because they exist, it doesn't mean that you should immediately seek to change every object in your system to classes, but they certainly have some great use cases.

 The code I used in this post is [on GitHub](https://github.com/javascript-playground/es6-classes), so feel free to check it out and have a play around.

+_Thanks to [@toddmotto](http://twitter.com/toddmotto) for his help reviewing a draft of this piece._